Storm surge pole and Ribe Hostel

 Although the storm was very serious, and other nearby dikes were greatly damaged, we were lucky and we did avoid the big catastrophe.
 The incidence makes it plain, however, how important the continual reinforcement of the dikes are.

-The dikes along the coast of the Danish Wadden Sea,
+The dikes along the coast of the Danish Wadden Sea, the tidal wetlands along the North Sea

 The dikes along the coast of The Wadden Sea have different heights.
 The Ribe dike has a height of 7.00 meter (23 feet) and the forward Dike at Højer 7.45 meter (24,5 feet).